 If you are Diabetic who smokes, or if you care about someone who does, there is a new connection between smoking and Diabetes you should know about.
 The CDC says that 25% of people with Type 2 Diabetes are smokers, and every one of them is experiencing severe harm that is 100% preventable with a simple behavioral change that is not only not difficult – for any smoker it will be easy.
 With 32,000,000 people in the US diagnosed with Type 2, that means that 7,000,000 smokers are at risk from this unique, unrecognized threat.
 If you or someone you know is Diabetic and had a mother who smoked, you also may want to have this information.
-If this connection I’m talking about is real, and I’ll give you links to published journal research evidence that the connection is real and points to serious, 100% preventable harm is being done to millions of Diabetics who smoke any brand of cigarette, but especially cheap cigarettes and those sweet, fruity little cigars.
+In this post I’ll give you links to published journal research evidence that this threat is real and that points to serious, 100% preventable harm being done to millions of Diabetics who smoke any brand of cigarette, but especially cheap cigarettes and those sweet, fruity little cigars.
 The hidden connection between smoking and Type 2 Diabetes is simple to point out but needs then needs some explanation.

 This is simple, actionable information that no doctor, clinic, or diabetes organization can give to you.
 They either don’t have a clue that the situation I am going to describe exists, or they are afraid their funding would be cut off if they mention it.
 However, you need to know that this is hard evidence based 100% on published journal research and it points to a possible path to relief and perhaps healing.

 1. We know for a fact that smoking tobacco products causes Diabetes.
 I’ll share the hard science below – but here’s the straight CDC line:

 “We now know that smoking causes type 2 diabetes.”